Tangy, sweet and creamy – my Lemon Rhubarb Creams are a perfect way to brighten up the winter!

 Lemon Rhubarb Creams (serves 4)

 Remove from the fridge around 20 minutes before serving, to let the cream soften a little.
-Serve them with long spoons and some crisp biscuits such as langues de chat or shortbreads.
+Serve the desserts with long spoons and some crisp biscuits such as langues de chat or shortbreads.